Enhanced Active Directory integration

 •DIRECTORY – User attributes should be queried from a directory based on the directory location’s setup.

-•queryAdditionalUserAttributes: Should additional user attributes (full name, email) be queried from the user attribute source—valid values are true or false.
+•queryAdditionalUserAttributes: Determines if additional user attributes (full name, email) should be queried from the user attribute source—valid values are true or false.

-•updateXtraction: Should Xtraction be updated based on the values queried from the user attribute source and the defined group mappings—valid values are true or false.
+•updateXtraction: Determines if Xtraction should be updated based on the values queried from the user attribute source and the defined group mappings—valid values are true or false.

 Note that if this value is set to true, Xtraction user accounts will be updated based on the user’s AD groups and the associated group mapping.
 Any manual changes to the roles, features, groups, or data policy of an Xtraction user account will be replaced.